 Does your family put your spiritual practice to the test?

 A samskara is often translated as the groove or pattern of the mind and directly relates or corresponds with our actions or behavior.
-Samskaras begin forming at the very moment we step into our body.
-Our parents, or the ones who raise us are largely play a major roll in the forming of our Samskaras.
-When we were children our lense of perception was colored for us, we were taught to see the world the way our parents, teachers, and society saw it.
-At some point in our journey we woke up and began to self reflect, recognizing that perhaps the lens we’ve been looking through is not the truth.
-Lets look at this lens of perception as a window – the window has a lifetime of dirt and grime, and the yoga, meditation and self inquiry practice help to clean the window little by little, allowing us to see life more clearly so we can experience it as it is rather than as we believe it to be.
+Samskaras begin forming at the very moment we step into our bodies.
+Our parents, or the ones who raise us, largely play a major role in the forming of our Samskaras.
+When we were children our lens of perception was colored for us; we were taught to see the world the way our parents, teachers, and society saw it.
+At some point in our journey, we woke up and began to self-reflect, recognizing that perhaps the lens we’ve been looking through is not the truth.
+Let’s look at this lens of perception as a window.
+The window has a lifetime of dirt and grime, and the yoga, meditation, and self-inquiry practice help to clean the window little by little, allowing us to see life more clearly so we can experience it as it is rather than as we believe it to be.

 The analogy I use in the video below is another way of understanding Samskaras.
 I explain that Samskaras create grooves in the mind like the groove of a river in a mountain side.
-The river carves out the earth little by little though repetition and time and eventually becomes powerful.
+The river carves out the earth little by little through repetition and time and eventually becomes powerful.
 Our mind (thoughts, emotions, beliefs, perception) is exactly like the river.
-Starting when we are young it begins to look for like and unlike experiences and collecting them as beliefs and perception.
-This helps us to determine safe and unsafe situations, and forms our communication: “when I cry, caretaker brings me food”, or perhaps “when I cry, no one responds”.
-Through repetition these observations become our perception, or the grooves of our mind.
+Starting when we are young, the mind begins to look for like and unlike experiences and collecting them as beliefs and perception.
+This helps us to determine safe and unsafe situations, and forms our communication: “When I cry, caretaker brings me food,” or perhaps “when I cry, no one responds.”
+Through repetition, these observations become our perception or the grooves of our mind.
 We may then form the opinion that it is good or bad or effective or ineffective to express ourselves a certain way.
 We form beliefs about others and the world we live in.

-Now that you have began your yoga practice you have likely begun the process of burning away your Samskaras, How do you know?
-If you are behaving differently: more patient, kind, respectful, loving, emotionally stable or vulnerable, light hearted, joyful, etc. Burning Samskaras or old patterns allows us to live in the now, where the magic of life exists, and the world feels exciting and new again.
+Now that you have begun your yoga practice, you have likely begun the process of burning away your Samskaras.
+How do you know?
+If you are behaving differently: more patient, kind, respectful, loving, emotionally stable or vulnerable, light-hearted, joyful, etc. Burning Samskaras or old patterns allows us to live in the now, where the magic of life exists, and the world feels exciting and new again.

 WHY DOES BEING AROUND FAMILY MAKE ME FEEL LIKE I HAVE NOT GOTTEN ANYWHERE?

-Because the vast majority of Samskaras were formed at a very young age they have had a life time to get stronger.
+Because the vast majority of Samskaras were formed at a very young age, they have had a lifetime to get stronger.
 Like the river that has been digging its way into the earth, the longer it has been flowing, the deeper the groove.
-The samskaras that were formed as a child are triggered by experiences that are closest to the ones that formed them in the first place – typically your parents, siblings or caretakers.
-Or you might be most triggered by people in your life that most resemble them which could be your boss, teacher, in-laws, friend, etc. You may have been working on yourself for quite sometime, burning away the outer layers, only to show up at a family gathering or holiday dinner and notice your blood boiling, ready to argue, run away or just plain give up.
-There is an old saying that goes something like “if you think you are enlightened, visit your family”.
-How perfect that statement is as a reminder that yoga is a practice not a one time product purchase to solve your issues – we need to continuously stoke the fire of transformation to experience freedom from our Samskaras.
+The samskaras that were formed as a child are triggered by experiences that are closest to the ones that formed them in the first place – typically your parents, siblings, or caretakers.
+Or you might be most triggered by people in your life that most resemble them which could be your boss, teacher, in-laws, friend, etc. You may have been working on yourself for quite some time, burning away the outer layers, only to show up at a family gathering or holiday dinner and notice your blood boiling, ready to argue, run away or just plain give up.
+There is a saying that goes something like, “if you think you are enlightened, visit your family.”
+How perfect that statement is as a reminder that yoga is a practice, not a one-time product purchase to solve your issues.
+We need to continuously stoke the fire of transformation to experience freedom from our Samskaras.

 Elements of Mastery